react-navigation/redux-helpers/README.md

 ```

 * Returns a HOC (higher-order component) that wraps your root navigator.
-* `createReactNavigationReduxMiddleware` must be called before this one!
 * Param `navigator` is your root navigator (React component).
 * Param `key` needs to be consistent with the call to `createReactNavigationReduxMiddleware` above.
 You can leave it out if you only have one store.
 * Returns a component to use in place of your root navigator.
 Pass it `state` and `dispatch` props that you get via `react-redux`'s `connect`.